 - (28) The University maintains a record of all reported non-compliance incidents or breaches.
-These are reported through the University's online e-forms or directly to the Governance Team.
-The online e-forms currently cover the Conflicts of Interest Register and Gifts and Benefits Register, with Potential Fraud and Corruption, Data and Privacy Breaches and Potential Legal Disputes being available in Q1 2022. - (29) These registers enable the University to maintain a record of reported instances of non-compliance, the reasons for the non-compliance, its severity and treatment plans to reduce the risk of the breach recurring.
+These are reported through the University's online e-forms.
+The online e-forms cover Conflicts of Interest and Gifts and Benefits, Fraud, Corruption and Improper Conduct and Data and/or Privacy Breaches. - (29) These registers enable the University to maintain a record of reported instances of non-compliance, the reasons for the non-compliance, its severity and treatment plans to reduce the risk of the breach recurring.